 - Make sure that you are dispensed the correct medication and the correct quantity

-- Make sure that all of the information on your prescription label is correct, including your name, the prescriber, and the directions
+- Make sure the information on your prescription label is correct, including your name, the prescriber, and the directions

 - Teach you how to use medical devices, such as an inhaler spacing device and blood glucose meter

-- Update and maintain your patient profile or health record to ensure it’s up-to-date at all times
+- Update and maintain your patient profile or health record to ensure it’s up to date

 - Accept authorization from your physician to renew your prescription